Siddhant0507Shekhar/Auto-Grader-Agent/README.md

-# Auto-Grader-Agent
-Automatic grading of student's solution with gpt

 Given a right circular cone inscribed in a hemisphere where the base of the cone coincides with the base of the hemisphere.
 We need to find the ratio of the height of the cone ($h$) to the radius of the hemisphere ($r$).

 Since the cone is inscribed in the hemisphere, $h$, $r$, and $r$ form a right triangle.
 Applying the Pythagorean theorem, we get: